Monday, July 1, 2019

 By Ezekiel Kimosop

-This is a difficult Scripture.
-It is exclusive to the Gospel of Matthew and is the subject of heavy theological debate.
+I reckon that this is a difficult text of Scripture.
+It is exclusive to the Gospel of Matthew and has been the subject of heavy theological discourse.
 I do not purport to have a precise answer to the question.
 I will nonetheless put my thoughts across and welcome critical responses from readers.

-1) Was Jesus addressing the Pharisees or the disciples (church) in this context?
+1) Was Jesus addressing the Pharisees or His disciples (church) in this context?

-2) If He was reacting to the Pharisees' statement in Matthew 12:24, [which appears to be the natural deduction from the passage context], what exactly was the issue with the Pharisee statement?
+2) If He was reacting to the Pharisees' statement in Matthew 12:24, [which appears to be the logical deduction from the passage context], what exactly was the issue with the Pharisee statement?

 3) Can a believer commit this kind of blasphemy?
-If so, under what circumstances?
+If so, under what circumstances would this arise?

 PASSAGE ANALYSIS

-My view is that in Matthew 12:22-32 Jesus was reacting to the blasphemy committed by the Pharisees who had stubbornly rejected Christ's Messianic authority and His divinity as God incarnate despite two key affirmations standing in Christ's favor:
+In Matthew 12:22-32, Jesus was reacting to the blasphemy committed by the Pharisees who had stubbornly rejected Christ's Messianic authority and His divinity as God incarnate despite two key affirmations standing in Christ's favor:

-2) Jesus performed several miracles in the presence of the Pharisees, including the immediate case of the demon possessed, blind and mute man which is captured in the passage of context (Matthew 12:22-24).
-The man was fully restored, leaving no doubt that God was at work.
+Secondly, Jesus performed several miracles in the presence of the Pharisees, including the immediate case of the demon possessed, blind, and mute man which is captured in the passage of context (Matthew 12:22-24).
+The man was fully restored, leaving no doubt that God was at work under that process.

-They rejected the conviction of the Holy Spirit and blattantly misrepresented the works of God by attributing them to Satan.
-There can be no greater act of treason against God!
+The Pharisees had rejected the conviction of the Holy Spirit and blatantly misrepresented the works of God by attributing them to Satan.
+There can be no greater act of blasphemy against God!

 CAN A BELIEVER COMMIT THE UNPARDONABLE SIN?

-Can a true follower of Jesus Christ commit the kind of blasphemy contemplated in this passage?
+This is the million-dollar question that we now seek to examine.
+Can a true follower of Jesus Christ commit the kind of blasphemy contemplated by Jesus in

-My view is that it is impossible for a true believer to commit the kind of blasphemy identified in the above passage.
+My view is that it is impossible for a true believer to commit the kind of blasphemy contemplated by Jesus in the above passage.

 Here is why....

-A true child of God cannot and will never misrepresent God or deny His works of righteousness that Christ accomplished.
-They can discern the presence of Christ and distinctly identify His divine voice through the word of God and the leading of the Holy Spirit.
+A true child of God cannot and will never knowingly misrepresent God or deny His works of righteousness that God accomplished through Christ's atonement.
+They can discern the working and presence of Christ and distinctly identify His divine voice through the word of God and by the leading of the Holy Spirit.

-In Ephesians 4:30, the Bible says "And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption."
+In Ephesians 4:30, the Bible exhorts believers saying: "And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption."
+The believer is indwelt by the Holy Spirit of God who leads and guides him in truth (John 14:25-26).

-Allow me to conclude with one key Scripture:
+Allow me to conclude with one profound text of Scripture:

 1 Corinthians 12:3 says "Therefore I make known to you that no one speaking by the Spirit of God calls Jesus accursed, and no one can say that Jesus is Lord except by the Holy Spirit."